William-Olson/add-minutes/README.md

 Simple function that will add minutes to a given time and adjust AM/PM as needed.

-See [add-minutes.ts](add-minutes.ts) file for implementation details.
+See [addMinutes.ts](addMinutes.ts) file for implementation details.

 ## How to run